LestevMisha/Tailwind-CSS-Language-Mode-Formatter/README.md

 # Tailwind CSS Language Mode Formatter VS Code Extension

-**Tailwind CSS Language Mode Formatter** is a Visual Studio Code extension that formats files with `.css` extention if the language mode of this file is set to `Tailwind CSS`.
+**Tailwind CSS Language Mode Formatter** is a Visual Studio Code extension that formats `.css` files when their language mode is set to `Tailwind CSS`.

-> Extension is made when custom css has to be added in stylesheet, since there is no Tailwind CSS formatter by default.
+> This extension was created to address the need for formatting custom CSS within Tailwind projects, as Visual Studio Code does not provide a built-in Tailwind CSS formatter.

 ---